 The requirement specifies the combination of all three elements – major/juried/in BC’s Coastal Islands – for a piece to be ineligible to be shown in the Sooke Fine Arts Show.

 Check out our resource page on Photographing Artwork for tips and tricks on getting a clear, representative image of your artwork.
 If the piece has darker tones, try a lighter backdrop, and vice versa.Past Sooke Fine Arts Show jurors have recommended placing something next to your piece to offer the viewer a better sense of the scale of your work.
 In your optional 25-word description, mention the extra object is for scale only.

 Jurors are not able to provide feedback on why pieces were not accepted.
 There are simply too many pieces and jurying is done separately.
 However it is important to keep in mind that pieces not accepted one year can still be accepted a subsequent year, as long as they were completed within 18 months of the subsequent show.

-Artists can arrange to have a friend deliver their work, or have it couriered to the arena (for arrival July 7 or 8), and can sometimes arrange delivery with other artists of accepted works.
+Artists can arrange to have a friend deliver their work, or have it couriered to the arena (for arrival July 14), and can sometimes arrange delivery with other artists of accepted works.
 The SFAS Office can help determine if there are other artists in your area who might be willing to share transportation down to Sooke.

 No, you do not need to include tax in your price, as taxes are added on at the time of sale.